 When can I join?

-Applications for 2019 intake are now closed.
-For further information, you are invited to contact the AIB Research Coordinator by emailing firstname.lastname@example.org.
+For further information, please contact the AIB Research Coordinator on firstname.lastname@example.org.

 How long will it take to complete?